 The trail heads north to the last settlement in a valley and drops to the Paro River, crossing it on a wooden bridge.
 Walk up to the Tshophu Lake (4,380m), which is inhabited by ruddy-shel ducks.
 We will come across a second lake after a climb across a slope to a crest.
 Then, we will descend into a hidden valley and climb on a steep trail to Bonte La pass at 4,890m.
 After crossing the pass, our trail descends, crisscrossing through yak trails down to the Dhumzo River.
 After walking downstream for a while, we reach our camp.
 Overnight camping.

 The trail climbs around 100m over a ridge, and then drops to another stream.
 After crossing this stream, the trail heads up a hillside dropping into a small valley before emerging onto a ridge.
 Here the route turns south, ascending past few huts to Takhung La Pass (4520m).
 A short descend will bring us to Thombu Shong village with few yak herder's huts.
 Overnight camping.

 Climb out of the valley to Thombu La Pass at 4380m, and then drop gradually to about 4000m.
 The trail then makes a steep descent, moves down the ridge before reaching the helipad at Gunitsawa .
 Our vehicle will be waiting for us here to drive us to Thimphu.
 In the evening, we can stroll through the streets of Thimphu and absorb the lifestyle of the people.
 Overnight in Thimphu.

-Today we bid farewell to the tiny Himalayan Kingdom and her friendly people.
-After early breakfast, we leave Thimpu for Paro airport.
+Today we bid farewell to the tiny Himalayan kingdom and her friendly people.
 Druk Air generally departs in the early morning to avoid adverse weather conditions.
-Therefore, after taking breakfast, we will be taken to the airport in the morning for final departure.
+Therefore, we will be taken to the airport in Paro after breakfast.

 Health and Experience Requirements